dermi1002/TAS-O-Macro/planning/gui/tas-input.md

 left stick sliders, each for x and y; same for right stick

+for visuals like dolphin's tas-input, knowledge on opengl might be needed for them to be implemented

 second row:

 sliders for left and right triggers; tick boxes for buttons and dpad